 We’re frequently asked about uPaged’s requirement for currency in mandatory training.
 What is it?
 Why do nurses need them?
-And how do nurses get them?
-We answer all your questions about why mandatory training is absolutely critical for Australian nurses, and why we won’t settle for less.
+And how do get them?
+We answer all your questions about why mandatory training is absolutely critical for Australian practitioners, and why we won’t settle for less.

 So … Just What Is Mandatory Training?

-At uPaged, we are committed to ensuring that our nurses hold the minimum mandatory training to work in Australian hospitals.
+At uPaged, we are committed to ensuring that our practitioners hold the minimum mandatory training to work in Australian healthcare facilities.

-To onboard with uPaged and to continue to book casual shifts through the platform, our nurses need to produce valid and current evidence of their competency in the following skills that best match our hospitals’ needs.
+To onboard with uPaged and to continue to book casual shifts through the platform, our practitioners need to produce valid and current evidence of their competency in a number of skills that best match our facilities’ needs.

 - Fire and Evacuation

 - Manual Handling

 - How to download and upload documents

 - How and where to upload evidence of your mandatory training to your uPaged profile